pjeby/pane-relief/README.md

 ### Style Settings

-Two commonly requested style features are 1) disabling history counts in the titlebar, and 2) adding numbers to panes.
+Two commonly requested style features are 1) disabling history counts on the titlebar arrows, and 2) adding numbers to panes.
 These options are now available via the [Style Settings plugin](https://obsidian.md/plugins?id=obsidian-style-settings) -- just install it and go to its settings: there will be toggles for "Disable history counts" and "Number panes".

 ### Centralized Tab Lists